plan44/vdcd/README.md

     ```bash
     # set the branch name you want to use
     BRANCH=main
+    # clone, but no submodules needed, just to get the Dockerfile
+    git clone -b ${BRANCH} https://github.com/plan44/vdcd
     # build the docker image
     cd vdcd
     docker build --build-arg BRANCH=${BRANCH} -t my_vdcd .